rc-tsai/gis-portfolio/projects/Investigation into household characteristics and unemployment relationship for Georgia.md

 _Gravity-based Accessibility Measure_ <br>

-The job accessibility index is adapted from gravity-based measure, and I define 30 min as the travel time threshold.
-Conceuptually speaking, the following formula penalizes the job accessibility based on the travel time between workers’ home and work location.
+I construct a job accessibility index for lower-paying jobs within each census tract in Georgia, focusing on those earning $1250 or less per month.
+The model is grounded in a gravity-based framework as outlined by [Blumenberg et al. (2003)](https://escholarship.org/uc/item/0g04h3rt).
+However, I've opted for a distinct time decay function, which is expressed by the following formula:

 <br>
 <p align="center">